 The Office of Mr. President

 By virtue of Section 130 of the Constitution of the Federal Republic of Nigeria (1999) as Amended, the office of the president of the federation was established, subsection 2 of the aforementioned section states that “the president shall be the Head of State, the Chief Executive of the Federation and Commander-in-Chief of the Armed Forces of the Federation.
 Why wouldn’t anyone want those titles though?
-Due to the result of the just concluded presidential election of February 2019, President Muhammadu Buhari holds all the aforementioned titles by virtue of his re-election until 2023.
+Due to the result of the just concluded presidential election of February 2023, President Bola Tinubu holds all the aforementioned titles by virtue of his re-election until 2027.

-Now let’s go check what Buhari’s take-home salary and other allowances that make up his annual remuneration in the next section.
+Now let’s go check what Tinubu’s take-home salary and other allowances that make up his annual remuneration in the next section.

 Basic Salary of the Nigerian President